 Then I heard a loud voice in heaven say: "Now have come the salvation and the power and the kingdom of our God, and the authority of his Christ.
 For the accuser of our brothers, who accuses them before our God day and night, has been hurled down."
 (Revelation 12:10)

-From the Catechism of the Catholic Church (which I consider to authoritative):
+From the Catechism of the Catholic Church (which Catholics consider authoritative):

 The Antichrist's deception already begins to take shape in the world every time the claim is made to realize within history that messianic hope which can only be realized beyond history through the eschatological judgment.